appwrite/templates/node/database-cleaner/README.md

-# ⚡ Node.js Starter Function
+# 🧹 Database Cleaner Function

 Deletes documents in a database after a specified retention period.